mdbootstrap/TW-Elements/README.md

 When set to true, and only one (vertical or horizontal) scrollbar is visible then both vertical and horizontal scrolling will affect the scrollbar.
 **Default: false**

+### useKeyboard
+When set to true, the scroll works with arrow keys on the keyboard.
+The element is scrolled only when the mouse cursor hovers the element.
+**Default: true**

 How to Use
 ----------